babyfish-ct/graphql-provider/doc/user-implementation.md

         If we directly inject *BookRepository* into *BookStoreMapper* here, spring will throw an exception because of the circular dependencies problem.

-        The solution provided by Spring for this scenario is @*org.springframework.beans.factory.annotation*.
+        The solution provided by Spring for this scenario is @*org.springframework.beans.factory.annotation.Lookup*.

         To simplify this problem, *org.babyfish.graphql.provider.EntityMapper* provides the *spring()* function, which can help us get external dependencies that cannot be injected directly.